JSjulio/TheArrowGame/README.md

 # TheArrowGame - Development Setup
 This repo is used to create the Node.js/express backend and initiate the Phaser3/Parcel template for theArrowGame.
 It functions as a personal failsafe.
-Progress from this repo will be merged with three other teammates' work in order to build [TheArrowGame. ](https://github.com/JSjulio/Fullstack-Capstone-Starter-Project) as major miles stones are reached in development.
+Progress from this repo will be merged with three other teammates' contributions in order to build the TheArrowGame.
+To read more visit [TheOfficialArrowGame ](https://github.com/JSjulio/Fullstack-Capstone-Starter-Project) site.

 ## Phaser Parcel Template